gimli-org/transform2021/README.md

 |           Slack (Q&A) | [Software Underground](https://softwareunderground.org/) channel [#t21-mon-pygimli](https://swung.slack.com/archives/C01T5V5S9EV) |
 |           Live stream | https://youtu.be/w3pu0H3dXe8                                                                                                      |
 | pyGIMLi documentation | https://www.pygimli.org/documentation.html                                                                                        |

-## BEFORE THE TUTORIAL

-Make sure you've done these things **before the tutorial on Monday**:

-1. Sign up for the [Software Underground Slack](https://softwareunderground.org/slack)
-1. Join the channel [#t21-mon-pygimli](https://swung.slack.com/archives/C01T5V5S9EV) channel.
-This is where **all communication will happen** and where we will answer any question about installation and the tutorial
-1. Set up your computer with the instructions below.
-We will have limited time during the tutorial to solve installation problems.
-If you need any help, please ask in the [#t21-mon-pygimli](https://swung.slack.com/archives/C01T5V5S9EV).

 ## About

 pyGIMLi is an open-source library for modeling and inversion in geophysics.
 This tutorial is particularly suited for new users.
 We will start from scratch and: